develffn/FundX-KB/trading-panels/copy-trading.md

 {% hint style="info" %}
 Before you start creating your first Copy-bot, please notice the following information:

-\- Copy-trading can work only if the Quantower terminal is launched.
+\- Copy-trading can work only if the FundX terminal is launched.

 \- If the dependent connections (parent & child) are NOT ACTIVE, the Bot will copy orders for active connections only and ignore disconnected.